 Welcome to the WEA for 2015!
-Our Term 2 programme has been posted to members, is available on this website, and should also be in the city libraries.
-It can also be collected from our front porch at 59 Gloucester Street.
+Our Term 4 programme is now available on this website, and in the City Libraries.

 Enrolments can be done on-line from this website.